-- Cash and cash equivalents are classified as FVPL. - Receivables are classified as and measured at amortized cost. - Trade and other payables are classified as and measured at amortized cost. - Lease liabilities are classified as and measured at amortized cost. - Convertible debenture is classified as and measured at amortized cost.
+- Cash and cash equivalents are classified as FVPL. - Receivables are classified as and measured at amortized cost. - Trade and other payables are classified as and measured at amortized cost. - Convertible debenture is classified as and measured at amortized cost.

 Income taxes